 Your CRM is the best system to trigger journey point surveys because it knows where your customer is at.
 When feedback resides in CRM records, it is easy for Sales, Support and Customer Success to follow up and take action.
 It can also be a morale boost when customers sing praises after an interaction.

 Most importantly, having feedback recorded in your CRM after these three touch points creates a holistic, birds-eye, trifecta view of the customer experience that is measurable and tracked over time.
 This is vital business intelligence that will better prepare Success for QBRs and prepare Sales for renewal conversations.

 An Account Level Report Provides the Trifecta View

 Use an account level report to get a holistic view of your customers’ journey, with each survey score reflecting different parts of the entire journey.
+Account level NPS, for example, is valuable intel for the Sales team.
 See how better training for Support can boost CSAT scores, or watch your churn numbers go down as Success team members reach out to customers with poor NPS before the renewal is up.
 Wootric offers account level survey data in Salesforce, by month and quarter.